Home Help and advice How can I keep my vagina healthy?

 There are certain things you can do before, during and after sex to care for your vagina.

-Before sex:
+Before sex

-During sex:
+During sex

-• Avoid using condoms that come with spermicide on them, or using spermicide as a lubricant.
-It may increase your risk of infection.
+Avoid using condoms that come with spermicide on them, or using spermicide as a lubricant, as it may increase your risk of infection.
+Consider using a water-based lubricant to make sex friction-free and pleasurable – these types of lubricants are safe to use with all condoms.

-After sex:
+After sex

 How can I safely remove my pubic hair?

-First of all, it’s worth knowing that removing your pubic hair won’t make your vagina cleaner or healthier.
-How much you have down there is a purely personal choice.
+How much hair you have down there is a purely personal choice.
 But before you grab the hot wax or razor, be aware that some hair removal methods carry a risk of injury.

 Shaving your pubic hair comes with the risk of cutting yourself or getting razor burns, and cuts can get infected.